RestorationsSOS.com - Fire and Water Damage Restoration

 Wash each blanket separately.
 Soak every blanket 15-20 minutes in warm water and turn two to three times during the soak period.
 If your blankets are stained with dirt or debris, you may need to soak them two or three times to remove all debris.

 Most wool blankets are best cleaned in a dry cleaning facility.
-However, you can clean them in your home washing machine using a gentle cycle with cold water. do not use bleach to clean wool blankets.
+However, you can clean them in your home washing machine using a gentle cycle with cold water.
+Do not use bleach to clean wool blankets.

 Electric blankets can be washed in your home washing machine and cannot be dry-cleaned.
 Be sure to allow electric blankets to dry out thoroughly and do not plug them into the electricity until determined safe.